ManchesterJavaCommunity/jmanc/index.md

 The event is brought to you by the [Manchester Java Community](https://www.meetup.com/manchesteruk-java-community/) in association with [Auto Trader](https://careers.autotrader.co.uk), [ECOM](http://www.ecomrecruitment.com/) and [JetBrains](https://www.jetbrains.com).

+JManc is a member of [The JUnconference Alliance](https://junconf.org).

 ---

 ## What is an unconference?